Brewood: Brewood today

 Today, Brewood still retains amenities ranging from small local businesses to agricultural and other industrial estates.
 The town has a hotel, convenience shops, public houses and a community hall.
 As well as being the location of the Coven and Brewood Parish Council.
 The church also continues to be an important place of worship and there have been limited housing developments around the town.

 Transport

-Brewood like Coven is served by Select bus service 877/878 to Wolverhampton and Stafford Monday-Friday.
-Most journeys operate short to surrounding villages, though some still operate the full length.
-The Saturday service only runs between Brewood and Stafford.
-Sunday services were cut due to Staffordshire County Council funding reductions.
+Brewood is served by Select bus service 876 to Wolverhampton and Stafford Monday-Saturday.

 Previously National Express West Midlands operated service 54 on an hourly basis Monday-Saturday between Wolverhampton and Stafford but this was withdrawn due to cuts in funding by the owners of the i54 Business Park.
 Arriva Midlands operated daily service 876 (later renumbered 76) between Wolverhampton and Stafford but this largely commercial service was cut mostly due to competition from service 54.
 In terms of railway, Brewood's nearest active station is Penkridge.
 There was formerly a station in Gailey and Four Ashes.
 These both, however closed back in 1951 and 1959.
 The stations were both over three miles from the actual town itself.